mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+> **Editor's note:** the list of terms below will almost certainly grow in size as the specification matures.

 The following terms are used:

 Congestion Control:
 : A mechanism to limit the aggregate amount of data that has been sent over a path to a receiver, but has not been acknowledged by the receiver.
 This prevents a sender from overwhelming the capacity of a path between a sender and a receiver, causing some outstanding data to be discarded before the receiver can receive the data and acknowledge it to the sender.

 Datagram:
 : Datagrams exist in UDP as well as in QUIC's unreliable datagram extension.
 If not explicitly noted